 If you apply as a Summer Session Only student, you are admitted as a nondegree student and will not be eligible for financial aid through UIC.
 However, you may be able to use your existing financial aid at UIC over the summer or be eligible for private loans.
 Visit Financial Aid for more information.

-The 2023 Summer Session Only application is now available.
+The 2024 Summer Session Only application will be available in mid-February.

 If you would like a copy of your application: